Papirapi/ESRGAN_Proba-V/Predictions/README.md

-Repo where you can find the Super Resolution images applied on the test images using Generator model
+Repo where you can find the Super Resolution images applied on the test folder using Generator model